mjpernot/elastic-dump/README.md

 Setup the test environment for Blackbox testing.
   * Change these entries in the blackbox_test.sh file:
     - REPOSITORY_DIR="DIRECTORY_PATH/TEST_REPO_BLACKBOX_DIR"
+    - PYH_REPO_DIR="DIRECTORY_PATH/TEST_REPO_BLACKBOX_DIR"
+  * REPOSITORY_DIR is the logical directory path to the share file system.
+  * PYH_REPO_DIR is the physical directory path to the share file system.
   * NOTE:  **DIRECTORY_PATH** is a directory path to a shared file system that is shared and writable by all Elasticsearch databases in the cluster.
+If running ElasticSearch as Docker setup, then these paths will be different.
+If running as a standard setup, they will be the same.

 ```
 cd ..